 Why should my student do this program?

 CWP is designed to teach real-world skills by having interns run all aspects of a small business.
 To compete in the job market after graduation, it is essential that students gain more than just academic experience while in school.
 CWP provides skills such as leadership, organization, advanced problem solving, interviewing, scheduling, estimating, management, customer relations, cost management, budgeting and time management.
 Also, review the letters from major corporations who are eager to interview our interns.
 This demonstrates how well regarded our experience is in Corporate America.
+Lastly, Career Analytics conducted an independent study of our program showing that our alumni find jobs faster after graduation, earn more than their peers upon 5 years of a graduating from college and reach upper management level faster than their peers.

 How can my student run a business, let alone a painting business?